 The Right Way to Store a Sleeping Bag

-If you're feeling unsure, here are all the steps you should take in order to ensure that your sleeping bag is stored correctly.
+If you're feeling unsure, here are all the steps you should take in order to ensure that your sleeping bag is stored correctly - after all, sleeping bags can be quite expensive!

 How to Prepare